-STIR has shown that it is possible to reignite intrinsic motivation sustainably and at scale within education systems.
-Since 2012, we've expanded from 25 teachers in Delhi to reaching more than 200,000 teachers and 6 million children across three states in India (Delhi, Karnataka and Tamil Nadu) and the national education system in Uganda.
-In October 2021, we articulated a new four-year strategy entitled 'Innovate, Advocate, Motivate' which demonstrates how we plan to create an education ecosystem of intrinsically motivated learners across our geographies by 2025.
+STiR has shown that it is possible to reignite intrinsic motivation sustainably and at scale within education systems.
+Since 2012, we've expanded from 25 teachers in Delhi to reaching more than 200,000 teachers and 6 million children across three states in India (Delhi, Karnataka and Tamil Nadu) and the national education system in Uganda and Indonesia.
+We are guided by our strategy which was articulated in October 2021 entitled 'Innovate, Advocate, Motivate' which demonstrates how we plan to create an education ecosystem of intrinsically motivated learners across our geographies by 2025.